 Trouble is, the UK is already behind the autonomous car pace.
 Google has its well developed vehicle testing openly in the US, while Volvo is the leading manufacturer at its base in Sweden.
 Audi isn’t far behind, while tech-savvy Japanese makers are advanced, too.
+Tesla is also at the forefront of the revolution although its Autopilot experienced a setback with the first fatality in the US.

 Image 2 of 15